ajcwebdev/a-first-look/flightcontrol/README.md

-# Example project from A First Look at Flightcontrol (blog post coming soon)
+# Example Project from A First Look at Flightcontrol

 ## Flightcontrol Config